ts2017185/hex-color-guessing-game/TESTING.md

 ![CSS Validator test result](assets/images/sketch/css.JPG)

-The JSHint validator results showed that there were a number of minor errors such as the 'esversion' option cannot be set after any executable code.
+The JSHint validator results showed that there were a number of minor errors such as "the 'esversion' option cannot be set after any executable code".
 These errors were corrected and subsequent passes through JSHint revealed no major flaws.

 ![ JSHint validator](assets/images/sketch/js1.JPG)